-It’s no easy feat living with type 2 diabetes is not an easy feat.
+Living with type 2 diabetes is not an easy feat.
 Add to that the hype around ‘Clean Eating’ which can easily overwhelm any diabetic with all the restrictions it poses.
 It’s true that living well with diabetes type 2 starts with the right diet plan.
 However, it doesn’t have to be an everyday challenge to figure out what to eat to keep your blood sugar levels balanced.
 Let’s look at what should be a good diet plan for diabetics.

 The Basics Of A Good Diabetes Diet Plan